jkoomjian/Random-Experiments/Legos/README.txt

 +* try the degree idea - match the axis to the angle which most closely matches an axis on the space +* top two axis's?

-* seperate out classes
-** move angle to its own class

 * angle
 ** always returns x,y on first loading
 ** tracks calls, calculates over distance if on z axis